mdlog/alethea-network/README.md

 Alethea is a **decentralized oracle protocol** that provides truthful resolution of real-world events for DApps on Linera blockchain.
 We solve the oracle problem through **power-based voter selection** where only the most qualified voters participate in each query.

+> **Note:** This repository includes a **prediction market example** (`market-chain/`) to demonstrate and test the oracle resolution functionality.
+The prediction market serves as a real-world use case showing how external DApps can integrate with Alethea Oracle for trustless event resolution.

 ### How It Works

 **Simple 3-Step Process:**